June 23 through June 26. June 23 is set-up day with an evening clinic.

 WHAT TO EXPECTDays are spent in the field photographing our climbing crew.
 Sessions will include natural and artificial lighting including reflector use, capturing action, getting into position, composition, gear.
 In the evenings you’ll return to the group campsite for a catered dinner, photo processing, and a critique of your day’s work by the instructors.
 The goal is to improve your photography each day and have you go home with professional-level photos.

-MEET OUR INSTRUCTORSThis year's instructors are David Clifford, former photo editor of Rock and Ice and Trail Runner, and Keith Ladzinski.
+MEET OUR INSTRUCTORSThis year's instructors are David Clifford, former photo editor of Rock and Ice and Trail Runner, Andy Mann and John Evans.
 David has been published in Outside, National Geographic Adventure and other leading magazines.
 To view his work click here.
-Keith Ladzinski is a leading sports photographer who has worked for Outside, ESPS, the New York Times, Men's Journal and numerous other publications and media outlets.
-To view Keith's work click here.
+Andy Mann is co-founder of 3 Strings Productions, a regular contributor for National Geographic and continues to document climbing as often as possible, most recently on expeditions to Greenland, Polynesia, Peru and Patagonia.
+John Evans is the former marketing director for Petzl, has been shooting professionally since 2001, and is published commercially by EMS, REI, Cabelas and Mountain Gear.
+You can view John's work here.

 Other instructors include Rock and Ice editor Jeff Jackson and publisher Duane Raleigh, and art director Randy Levensaler.